 - If using a coffee mug, you will mix all the ingredients in the mug!
 If using a ramekin, mix everything in a small bowl as follows.
 Add the almond meal, tapioca starch, oat flour, coconut sugar, baking powder and salt and mix really well with a fork.

 - Next, pour the coconut milk over the dry ingredients, then the cashew butter and vanilla.
 Mix everything well with the fork again until a really smooth cake batter forms.
 Pour in the ramekin if using and microwave on high (my power level was at 10) for 2 minutes in a ramekin and 2 1/2 minutes in a coffee mug.
 It cooked faster in the ramekin since it was more shallow than the mug.
 If you still want yours more cooked, add 15-30 more seconds.
 2 1/2 minutes was perfect for the coffee mug for me.
 Your microwave power level may vary cooking time.
 To remove, you just need to loosen around the edges with a knife and then it should come out easily.

-- For the oven, you will use 2 muffin liners and fill them each up half way with the batter.
+For the oven, you will use 2 muffin liners and fill them each up half way with the batter.
 Or you can use a 7 oz ramekin.
 I would suggest spraying it or lining it, so the cake won't stick.
 Bake for 20 minutes.
 They should have risen and have a nice golden brown top and very lightly spring back when pressed.
-Let them cool 10-15 mins, as they will still finish cooking some.
-To remove, you just need to loosen around the edges with a knife and then it should come out easily.
+Let them cool 10-15 minutes, to finish cooking.
+To remove, loosen around the edges with a knife.